What we do

 Who we are

-Our team of photographers, filmmakers, writers, designers and educators are all motivated by the need to rebuild healthy ecosystems across Scotland.
-We work as a social enterprise, on a non-profit basis, meaning that any financial surplus is ploughed back into projects that help further the case for a wilder Scotland.
+Our team of professional photographers, filmmakers, writers, designers and educators are all motivated by the need to rebuild healthy ecosystems across Scotland.
+We work as a Social Enterprise, on a not-for-profit basis, meaning that we have no shareholders and that any financial surplus is ploughed back into amplifying the case for a wilder Scotland.

-Over centuries, the ability of Scotland’s land and sea to sustain life in the long term has been diminished.
+Over time, the ability of Scotland’s land and sea to sustain life has been diminished.
 We believe that improved ecological understanding will allow us to see new opportunities in a landscape where:

 - There is an expanding network of wild forests supporting improved biodiversity, soil quality, water absorption and climate regulation.

 - A greater diversity of wildlife is thriving, including key species such as beaver and lynx.

-- Natural processes are understood and valued, and are shaping significant parts of our landscape, providing tangible benefits to a wide range of people.
+- Natural processes are valued and functioning efficiently to shape significant parts of our landscape, providing tangible benefits to a wide range of people.

 - Extensive areas of peatland have been repaired to store more carbon and mitigate flood risk and are hosting a full complement of moorland species, including raptors.

 - At sea, a wider network of Marine Protected Areas is established and a healthier marine environment is supporting a greater number of indicator species such as whales and dolphins.

 - Vibrant communities are thriving by integrating their economic and social needs with the long-term restoration of species and habitats.